Kexodus1/Ark-Ascended-Tools/README.md

            increased to jump slower or decreased to jump faster)<BR><BR>

+   - Troubleshooting AFK XP Party<BR>
+      - XP Party is not working for me:<BR>
+         - Currently only resolutions 3440x1440, 2560x14440,
+       and 1920x1080 are supported.
+Make sure you are using base gamma 2.2<BR><BR>
+      - XP Party is using too much food and drink:<BR>
+         - Calibrated at gamma 2.2, since the backgrounds are translucent for food and water, the background is too dark behind them.
+Increase gamma in increments of 0.1 (e.g. 2.3, 2.4) until it is eating and drinking correctly.<BR><BR>
+       - XP Party is not using food and drink:<BR>
+          -  Same as mentioned above except the background is too light behind the icons.
+Starting with gamma 2.2 slowly decrease by 0.1 (e.g. 2.1, 2.0) until working properly.<BR><BR>

    - I have a different issue not listed:
         - Pleasse head over to <A href="https://github.com/Kexodus1/Ark-Ascended-Tools/issues">issues</A> and submit a new issue.<BR><BR>

 Changelog
 ==========================

+v5.0.0<BR>
+   - New Features "Fert Egg Dropper", "Empty
+       Snails", "Doed Dodge", "Tribelog Bot", and
+      "Auto Flak Changer"
+   - Started GFN/Minimized Backend Code (WIP)
+   - Added "Player XP" chart to Menu for levels
+   - Added more keys/set position to "Auto Clicker"
+   - New custom setting for "MagicINI"
+   - Consolidated "Auto Fishing" into "Auto Grabber"
+   - Consolidated "Solo Nanny", "Mass Baby Feed", and "Fert Egg Dropper" into "Breeder Tools"
+   - Consolidated "Auto Farmer" and "Auto Dropper" into "Farming Tools"
+   - Consolidated "Death Bag", "Tribelog Bot" and "Auto Flak Changer" into "PVP Tools"
+   - Settings V2 Changes:
+       - Complete rework of settings code
+       - Multiple new settings for more customization
+       - Ability to fine tune ClubARK games
+       - Settings now save and load correctly
+       - Programmable hotkeys and new sliders
+   - AFK Club ARK Changes:
+       - Added new "Doed Dodge" game selection
+       - New FOV and Turn settings to games
+       - Multiplayer support to AFK multiple people
+       - Recalibrated colors to gamma 1.8
+       - Auto tribe detection / creation
+       - Full support for all resolutions
+       - Changed to run at multiple gammas
+       - Polling rate from 10hz to 20hz
+       - Additional menu checks for slower PCs
+       - Fixed code releasing DC after use
+       - Fixed misclicks to menu when no pts
+   - AFK XP Party Changes:
+       - Complete Rework of Code
+       - Support for 1920x1080 and 2560x1440
+       - Able to input own crafted item
+       - Auto food, water, broth, poop detection
+       - Selection of where to put crafted items
+       - Added "Troubleshooting"
+   - Fixed "Auto Join Server" stopped working
+   - Fixed "Anti AFK" check user guide
+   - Fixed "Alarm / Timer" resetting to 0
+   - Updated "User Guide" to reflect new changes
+   - Added new universal coordinates for future code
+   - Code reorganization / optimization / labeling
+   - Complete backend code structure overhauled
+   - Various function fixes for reported invalid clicks
+   - Minor fixes to code stop logic in some functions<BR><BR>

 v4.4.0<BR>
    - New features "Auto Clicker" and "XP Party"<BR>
    - Changed "AFK Club ARK" to start from Inv<BR>